casszhao/cass/index.md

 <font color=White>Test</font>
 <font color=White>Test</font>

-🚀 [A fully funded PhD studentship](https://shorturl.at/WBJWL) @SheffieldNLP.
+🚀 One UK home standard studentship is available in 2027 [@SheffieldNLP](https://x.com/SheffieldNLP).
 Join us to explore cutting-edge topics in AI safety and Generative AI integrity 🧠✨ Get in touch if you’d like to chat about the PhD, our research, or life in Sheffield!
-Also, one UK home standard studentship is available in 2027.

 📩 If you’re considering self-funding or already have external funding, please feel free to contact me with your CV.
 Visiting students are also very welcome!